 A committed senior management and board is not just essential for the daily running of a business, the formulation of achievable goals and a good strategy, but it is also necessary for high engagement, functional teams, commitment and trust.
 The foundations of a successful company start at the top.

 The multinational study found that when employees have confidence in senior management and the board, they are nine times more likely to be engaged and committed.
 Alongside this, when employees trust their manager's, they also trust that they will be treated fairly and with respect.
 The consequence of such trust is that employees are able to put their energy into their work (instead of into mistrusting the organisation) and mutual trust and respect between employer and employee grows.

 As discussed, when employees have confidence in senior management and board they are nine times more likely to be engaged and committed.
 Clearly, senior managers have an enormous role to play in employees’ engagement and commitment.
 The question so often posed to us is: what makes exceptional senior managers?

 Our study uncovered that the senior managers at the forefront of excellence share three traits:

 1. Listening to employees

 One advantage for senior managers listening to employees is that they know what is going on inside the organisation and on the shop floor.
 Listening to employees keeps them connected.
-An additional benefit is that employees also feel more appreciated if they know senior managers listen to them and take them seriously.
+An additional benefit is that employees also feel more appreciated if they know managers listen to them and take them seriously.